 The safety sensor consists of a transmitter and a receiver (see chapter 3.1 "Device overview of the MLC family").
 It is protected against overvoltage and overcurrent acc. to IEC 60204-1 (safety class 3).
 The safety sensor is not dangerously influenced by ambient light (e.g., welding sparks, warning lights).

 3.1 Device overview of the MLC family

-The series is characterized by four different receiver classes (Basic, Standard, Extended, SPG) with specific features and properties (see table below).
+The series is characterized by two different receiver classes (Basic, Standard) with certain features and properties (see table below).